jreng02/ChattyMcClient/README.md

 **Tools protocol**:

-Part 1: Tool Input
+**Part 1**: Tool Input
-  ** How Chatty McClient passes tool argument **
+	**How Chatty McClient passes tool argument**:
     	- The app passes a single string of command-line arguments.
      	- When you type a command like "@/search *The most capable model you can run on a single GPU* in the chat, the application does the following:
         	1. It identifies the tool by the alias (`/search`).
           	2. It takes everything that comes *after* the alias and treats it as a single string of arguments.
           	3. It launches the tool's process and passes that string as an argument.

    **How Your Script Receives It:**
-      *   **PowerShell (`.ps1`):** The arguments are available in the `$args` array.
+      - **PowerShell (`.ps1`):** The arguments are available in the `$args` array.
 Our current scripts use `param([string]$searchTerm)` which automatically assigns the first argument to the `$searchTerm` variable.
-      *   **Batch File (`.bat`):** The arguments are available as `%1`, `%2`, etc., or `%*` for all of them.
+      - **Batch File (`.bat`):** The arguments are available as `%1`, `%2`, etc., or `%*` for all of them.
-      *   **Python (`.py`):** The arguments are available in the `sys.argv` list (e.g., `sys.argv[1]`).
+      - **Python (`.py`):** The arguments are available in the `sys.argv` list (e.g., `sys.argv[1]`).

+**Part 2**: Tool Output
-Part 2: Tool Output    ** How Chatty McClient receives payload from the tool: **
+	**How Chatty McClient receives payload from the tool**:
    		- Your tool must still print a single, valid JSON string to Standard Output.

-       - On Success:                    {                 "status": "success",
+       	- On Success: {"status": "success",
                  "content": "All of your scraped text, including newlines, goes directly in this string."
                 }
-         Where:
+         *Where*:
-               "status": "success": Mandatory.               "content": "...": A single string containing the complete text output of your tool.
+               "status": "success": Mandatory.
+			   "content": "...": A single string containing the complete text output of your tool.
 This is what will be placed into the "Tool Output" message in the chat.

-       - On Failure:{
+       	- On Failure:{"status": "error",
-  "status": "error",
   			"error_message": "A clear description of what went wrong."
 			}

+---

 **Tool Example**: scrape Reddit sub for new posts: